HayesGordon/chatter/README.md

 Add your Stream app's key in `lib/app.dart`.

-From [episode 3](https://github.com/HayesGordon/chatter/tree/tutorial-002-stream-chat-flutter-core-complete) the application requires Firebase Authentication and Cloud Functions to be setup.
-See the third [tutorial video](https://youtu.be/-s5iU9D5-AI) for complete information.
+In the [third tutorial](https://github.com/HayesGordon/chatter/tree/tutorial-003-firebase-authentication) the application requires Firebase Authentication and Cloud Functions to be setup.
+From the [fourth tutorial](https://github.com/HayesGordon/chatter/tree/tutorial-004-version-four-and-firebase-extensions) this is even easier with [Stream's Firebase Extensions](https://getstream.io/blog/stream-firebase-extensions/), see the [video](https://youtu.be/Dt_taxX98sg) for more information.

 ## Episodes / Tutorials